 Can women wear men’s shoes?
 You betcha!
-I never really considered it because I have narrow feet.
-Yet, sometimes men’s shoes really catch my eye.
-Case in point, I was recently sent a lookbook from Sperry and while the shoes for the women were lovely, a pair of the men’s tassel loafers really made my heart swoon.
-They are part of a current collaboration with musician John Legend and are jaguar pony hair upper with a neon yellow/green tassel.
+I never really considered it before because I have narrow feet.
+Yet, sometimes a pair of men’s shoes really catch my eye.
+Case in point, last year I was sent a lookbook from Sperry and while the shoes for the women were lovely, a pair of the men’s tassel loafers really made my heart swoon.
+They were part of a a past collaboration with musician John Legend and are jaguar pony hair upper with a neon yellow/green tassel.
 I emailed back, “I love these, why don’t they make them for women?”
 The PR person replied, “Why not try a pair of the men’s?”

 Well I had never dared tried except for my beloved Vans which are meant to be worn by both men and women.
 I always think of my feet as being too narrow.
 But seriously, what did I have to lose?
 I went for it.

 As soon as I put my Sperry Legend Edit loafers on, it was true love.
 They are still without a doubt one of the most comfortable pairs of shoes I have ever had on and they are as light as air.
 What took me so long?
 I get tons of compliments on them too and I proudly tell anyone who comments on them that they are men’s shoes.
 So it got me thinking, “What other men’s shoes can I wear and how does this work?”
 I mean, there are no gender rules anymore, so why not?
 There are some truly fun men’s shoes out there and the smaller sizes work perfectly if you have a wider foot larger than a woman’s size 8 for the most part.
 Men’s shoes used to start at a size 7 (which is a woman’s 8.5) but now there are many brands that offer sizes as small as 4!
 So go be sure to check the sizing before you rule them out.

 While this pair is no longer available, let’s discuss in more detail.